-At only $8 (on sale for $4!), this AMORE bracelet is a cute way to spread the love plus it is super adorable and affordable.
+At only $8, this AMORE bracelet is a cute way to spread the love plus it is super adorable and affordable.

 And while there is nothing quite like pope socks, these Rome socks come pretty close as a cute $6 stocking stuffer.
 (But a chic Italian linen scarf like this one is also sure to please more classic tastes, and is a steal on sale for $15).

 If you are looking for an Italy-inspired gift that can keep everyone busy in the kitchen (and feed you in the end), I would opt for something like this cool graphic tea towel of Venice.
 You can also support more pizza in your loved one’s future with a pizza stone for a perfectly crispy crust (which is like a boomerang gift because everyone wins more tastiness).

 There are always classic Italian cookbooks like Marcella Hazan’s Essentials of Classic Italian Cooking, as well as some lovely newer Italian cookbooks that I can’t wait to crack open.
 Some of my favorites include:

 All of which can make Italian foodie dreams come true for less than $25.

 If you know someone who is always dreaming of escaping back to Italy, then this Moleskine Italian notebook is perfect to record future adventures in.

 Or keep them inspired with beautiful custom prints of Italy, like these by Sara White.

 And if you know a reader who can’t get enough of stories, check out these books about Rome for even more ideas.

 Best of all – do you shopping in person!
 Here’s where to find the most unique Rome souvenirs.